DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 ## Ray Generation

 We need to generate, for every fragment, a ray that will step through the volume.
-Fortunately for us, it's actually quite easy to do.
 In the vertex shader, we have access to vertices position as well as the camera information.
 It's possible to generate a ray that will start at the camera origin, and go through the vertex position.

-For now, we will assume the volume and the ray origin are static.
+For now, we will assume the cloud and the ray origin (i.e., the camera) are static.
 Let's see how the code looks:

 _cloud.vert.glsl_